facebook/react/packages/create-subscription/README.md

 # Usage

-To configure a subscription, you must specify three properties: `getValue`, `subscribe`, and `unsubscribe`.
+To configure a subscription, you must provide two methods: `getValue` and `subscribe`.

 ```js
 import { createSubscription } from "create-subscription";